 The informational content of option characteristics (OCs) and their predictive power for stock returns have often been attributed to the alleged content of private information.
-Yet option data also embed public information and sentiment.
-In order to isolate the private information ingrained in option data, we control for publicly available news and their textual sentiment.
-By this design, we are able to build up a series of testable hypotheses about the role of sentiment and private information in single-stock option markets and equity markets.
+Yet option data also embed public information and tone.
+In order to isolate the private information ingrained in option data, we control for publicly available news and their media-expressed tone.
+By this design, we are able to build up a series of testable hypotheses about the role of tone and private information in single-stock option markets and equity markets.